Fredholm notions in scale calculus and Hamiltonian Floer theory: Fredholm property for linear operators

-The sc$^0$-property of these operators is a formalization of the fact that linear differential operators of degree $d$ are bounded as operators between appropriate function spaces (e.g.\ H\"older or Sobolev spaces), with a difference of $d$ in the differentiability index.
-The regularizing property, in this context, is simply the statement of elliptic regularity.
-Finally, the elliptic estimates for an operator and its dual generally hold on all scales similar to the boundedness above, and this implies the Fredholm property on all scales.

-We will now compare this scale Fredholm property with the definition of the Fredholm property by Hofer-Wysocki-Zehnder that is based on the notion of direct sums in scale Banach spaces, as follows.
+The sc$^0$-property of these operators is a formalization of the fact that linear differential operators of degree $d$ are bounded as operators between appropriate function spaces with a difference of $d$ in the differentiability index.
+The regularizing property is an abstract statement of elliptic regularity.
+Finally, the elliptic estimates for an operator and its dual generally hold on all scales similar to the boundedness, which implies the Fredholm property on all scales.
+Our sc-Fredholm notion formalizes the fact that one can obtain the Fredholm property of elliptic operators on all scales from their elliptic regularity together with the Fredholm property on a fixed scale, see Lemma~\ref{sc fred}.
+The sc-Fredholm notion in \cite{hwzbook} is based on the following notion of direct sums in scale Banach spaces.